Sony A7 Comparison Review

 The Sony Alpha A7 is a mirrorless interchangeable lens camera that was announced in October 2013 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony A7 a good camera?
-The A7 has a Camera Elo of 2132.
+The A7 has a Camera Elo of 1872.
 This rating puts the A7 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (full frame cameras), the A7 also ranks below average. – Well, the Sony A7 is more than 6 years old, and there have been many other good digital cameras released since 2013.

 |Mirrorless system camera|

 |ISO 100 - 25 600 (50 - 51 200)|

 |Electronic viewfinder (2400k dots)|

 |340 shots per battery charge|

 |127 x 94 x 48 mm, 474 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Sony A7 vis-à-vis a credit card.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.